-- 1. Default values only apply if the parameter is not specified. - 2.
-Directory paths must be specified as absolute paths (that is, on Windows, starting with a drive name).
-The typical wildcards in directory names are supported (\ representing any number of characters, and ? representing a single character). - 3.
+1. Default values only apply if the parameter is not specified.

+- 2. Directory paths must be specified as absolute paths (that is, on Windows, starting with a drive name).
+The typical wildcards in directory names are supported ( representing any number of characters, and ? representing a single character). - 3.
 The FlexNet Inventory Scanner accepts all name/value combinations, although if a preference is used that does not appear in the list above, it may be ignored.
-On UNIX-like platforms, preferences may be included in the ndtrack.ini configuration file (not supported for Microsoft Windows). - A preference value can symbolically refer to another preference by enclosing its name thus: \$(preferenceName).
+On UNIX-like platforms, preferences may be included in the ndtrack.ini configuration file (not supported for Microsoft Windows). - 4.
+A preference value can symbolically refer to another preference by enclosing its name thus: \$(preferenceName).
 References can contain further references.
-Example: The command includes the Windows directory in the scan.
-References are resolved after all preferences are loaded so there are no ordering issues.
-Hopefully it is self-evident that, on UNIX-like platforms, only supported preferences can be referenced.

-'''

-FlexeraInventoryScanner.exe -o IncludeDirectory=$(WinDirectory)
+FlexeraInventoryScanner.exe -o IncludeDirectory=\$(WinDirectory)

-'''